-As for its size, ask yourself how often you'll be jointing boards which are thicker than 4" and you'll see that 4" is wide enough for all but face-jointing.
-Just like the Shopsmith Bandsaw the inventors of the SS jointer took a fresh look at the tool and came-up with some unique features that have proven the test of time.
+As for its size, ask yourself how often you'll be jointing boards that are thicker than 4" and you'll see that 4" is wide enough for all but face-jointing.
+Just like the Shopsmith Bandsaw, the inventors of the SS jointer took a fresh look at the tool and came-up with some unique features that have proven the test of time.
 Some of these innovations are:

 - Ever wonder if the piece you're thinking of jointing is long enough to safely joint?
-A little-know feature on the SS jointer fence is that it has two bumps cast into the top.
+A little-known feature of the SS jointer fence is that it has two bumps cast into the top.
 If your board fits between the bumps it's too short to joint.

 - The current SS jointer features an improved guard which is called a feather-guard.
-It combines a guard which can be set to limit how much of the cutterhead can be exposed and a featherboard which helps to keep the board held tightly against the fence.
-If your SS jointer has the older cast aluminum "pork chop" type guard it can be easily retrofitted with the new feather-guard by purchasing the featherguard retro kit from Shopsmith.
+It combines a guard that can be set to limit how much of the cutter head can be exposed and a feather board that helps to keep the board held tightly against the fence.
+If your SS jointer has the older cast aluminum "pork chop" type guard it can be easily retrofitted with the new feather-guard by purchasing the feather guard retro kit from Shopsmith.